 whereis grep

-The output includes the binary and the info documentation file:
+The output includes the binary, man page, and info documentation file when they are installed:

 Info files are part of the documentation set that whereis reports alongside binaries.